BrunoOmoreschi/server_python/README.md

 # Introduction

-This project is the result of following the oficial tutorial for a server for backend clone of a blog caled "Hacker News".
+This project is the result of following the official tutorial for a server for backend clone of a blog called "Hacker News".

 The link of tutorial is: https://www.howtographql.com/graphql-python/0-introduction/